-The bomber flying jackets were first produced in World War I & II to provide some lightweight clothes that would be used everywhere for military personnel, especially for the military pilots.
+The B3 bomber jacket was first produced in World War I & II to provide some lightweight clothes that would be used everywhere for military personnel, especially for military pilots.
 These jackets continuously change in style and modifications that made a timeline record.
-The B3 bomber jacket has seen designed with modifications to the bomber flying jacket from the time to time.
-It has produced for the military pilots to stay warm and protective the above 25000 feet.
+These outfits have seen designed with modifications o the bomber flying jacket from the time to time.
+It has produced for the military pilots to stay warm and protected the above 25000 feet.

 A men b3 bomber jacket typically has a short length, made of sheep leather that has a warm lining and a fur collar.
 These Jackets commonly have a zipper front and often have two functional pockets at the sides.
 The women’s B3 Bomber Jacket was adopted by civilians as daily outerwear after the modifications in the flying Jacket that was worn by pilots.